 St. Joan of Arc

-Philomena was St. Joan of Arc last year.
+Philomena was Saint Joan of Arc, once.
 We found a simple tan shirt and floral dress for the French peasant’s garb that came out to $6.50 altogether from the thrift store, and got a breastplate at the dollar store.

 For the flag I spent $1.09 on a 1/4 yard of blue felt which was actually twice what we needed.

 I cut it into a triangle and offset it a bit, hot glued it together with a stick from the backyard, and traced a fleur de lis we printed off and filled it in with a less than $2 bottle of fabric paint.
 The grand total was just under $11!

 Zelie was St. Elizabeth once (she is pictured above with St. Joan of Arc).
 We used a princess dress we already owned, along with a play crown and chapel veil we had.

 I just bought the necklace, basket, and roses for $1 each at Goodwill.
 I tightly wrapped a bread boule on All Saints Day and added it to her basket.
 The total cost of her costume including the bread was $3.50 for us!